Latsko/StudentManagementSystem/README.md

 ## Overview
 ### This repository contains simple prototype of Student Management System using Spring Framework flow and Bootstrap template for front-end.
-It provides tools for viewing and creating, removal and updating data.
+It provides tools for viewing, creating, removal and updating data.
 It uses Thymeleaf for frong-end.

 ## Technologies Used